 Bio

-Young Joo Lee is a multimedia artist from South Korea, currently living and working in Los Angeles.
-Lee is a Harvard Film Study Center Fellow (- Spring 2023) and a Visiting Lecturer in Animation and Immersive Media Art at the Department of Art, Film and Visual Studies at Harvard University (Fall 2018 – Fall 2022).
-She will join the faculty at the School for the Contemporary Arts at Simon Fraser University as an Assistant Professor in Fall 2023 (on leave until Spring 2024).
-Lee was a College Fellow in Media Practice at Harvard University (2018-20), a recipient of Fulbright Scholarship in Film & Digital Media (2015-18) and DAAD artist scholarship (2010-12).
-Her work has been exhibited in national and international institutions and film/video festivals.
+Young Joo Lee is an artist from South Korea, currently living and working in Paris.
+Lee currently is a doctoral candidate at the École Normale Supérieure in Paris.
+Lee was an Assistant professor at the School for the Contemporary Arts at Simon Fraser University (-Spring 2024), a College Fellow in Media Practice at Harvard University (2018-20), Macdowell fellow (2021), a recipient of Fulbright Scholarship in Film & Digital Media (2015-18), and DAAD artist scholarship (2010-12).
 Lee holds an MFA in Sculpture at Yale University (2017) and an MFA in Film at the Academy of Fine Arts Städelschule Frankfurt (2013).

 CV [PDF]